slmnv5/pepelats/doc/install.md

 - --info -- verbose logging
 - --debug -- more verbose logging
-- --keep_screen -- keep logging output on screen to see errors

-log.txt -- is the log file that keeps about 1000 latest lines of all session.
+log.txt -- is the log file for the latest session. log.bak -- keeps about 1000 lines from the past.